thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 This tutorial will teach you how to completely separate the server and client allowing for developers to work with freedom in their respective areas.

-On a personal note, I consider this development practise highly desirable and encourage others to think of the possible benefits but the security still needs to be prooved.
+On a personal note, I consider this development practice highly desirable and encourage others to think of the possible benefits but the security still needs to be proved.

 > Cross-Origin Resource Sharing (CORS) is a specification that enables a truly open access across domain-boundaries. - [enable-cors.org](http://enable-cors.org/)

 **Some benefits include**

-* The client and back end exist independently regardless of where they are each hosted and built
+* The client and back end exist independently regardless of where they are each hosted and built.
 * Due to the separation of concerns, testing now becomes easier and more controlled.
-* Develop only one API on the server, your front-end could be outsourced or built by a inhouse team.
+* Develop only one API on the server, your front-end could be outsourced or built by a in-house team.
-* As a front-end developer you can host the client anywhere
+* As a front-end developer you can host the client anywhere.
-* This separation enforces that the API be built robustly, documented, collaborativly and versioned.
+* This separation enforces that the API be built robustly, documented, collaboratively and versioned.

 ** Cons of this tutorial **

 * This tutorial doesn't explain how to perform this with cross browser support.
-CORS headers aren't supported by Opera and Ie 6/7.
+CORS headers aren't supported by Opera and IE 6/7.
 Though it is do-able using [easyXDM](http://easyxdm.net/wp/)
 * Security is somewhat addressed but maybe a more thorough security expert can chime in.

 ## Security

-* Don't allow GET request to change data, only retrieve
+* Don't allow GET request to change data, only retrieve.
-* Whitelist your allowed domains (see [server.js](https://github.com/thomasdavis/backbonetutorials/blob/gh-pages/examples/cross-domain/server.js)
+* Whitelist your allowed domains (see [server.js](https://github.com/thomasdavis/backbonetutorials/blob/gh-pages/examples/cross-domain/server.js))
 * Protect again [JSON padding](http://blog.opensecurityresearch.com/2012/02/json-csrf-with-parameter-padding.html)

 ## Getting started

 To easily understand this tutorial you should jump straight into the example code base.

-Host the codebase on a simple http server such that the domain is `localhost` with port 80 hidden.
+Host the codebase on a simple HTTP server such that the domain is `localhost` with port 80 hidden.

 [Example Codebase](https://github.com/thomasdavis/backbonetutorials/tree/gh-pages/examples/cross-domain)